dooly123/Basis/README.md

  ## How you can Contribute

-After a year of development we have only recently put Basis on github, that means while everything is operational, we still have to work on fixing plenty of bugs.
+After a half-year of development we have only recently put Basis on github, that means while everything is operational, we still have to work on fixing plenty of bugs.

 Do you have a suggestion to improve Basis?
 Please Fork the repo and create a pull request!
 You can also open an issue with the tag “improvement”.
 Not sure how to contribute but still wanting to help out?
 Consider donating!
 We appreciate any help possible.